Svmaurya/wekipedia-clone/README.md

 # wekipedia-clone
-Cloning the wikipedia for the html practise
+Cloning the wikipedia page(Ronaldo) for the html practise